paulwhellinger/SQLproject/README.md

 |5|	60362.8	|22.4|
 |6	|64789.0	|24.0|

 I changed the product category from Coffee to Tea, and then to Bakery, Drinking Chocolate and finally Coffee beans.
 They all followed the same pattern.
 The total revenue for each product the last two months were each roughly double the size of the revenue in the first three months.
-April saw a rise in sales, but didn't total match the performances in the last two months,
+April saw a rise in sales, but didn't total match the performances in the last two months.
+I also looked at the products with the lowest revenue and saw the same pattern.

 Next I looked at which days of the week did the best.
 We'll use a similar code syntax as we've been using in order to see the percentages of total sales that each day made.
 ```sql